Khan4218/database-journey/README.md

 - Filtering, sorting, and aggregating data with real query examples
 - Understanding how relational databases organize and store information
 - Writing clean, well-commented SQL for readability and reusability
+- Using CASE, JOIN, and aggregate functions to solve real-world problems

 ---